griffithlab/rnabio.org/_posts/0008-06-01-Team_Assignment_Alignment.md

 3. What is the average percentage of reads that are trimmed?

-4. Before looking at the multiqc report, how do you expect the sequence length distribution to look like both prior to and after trimming?
+4. Before looking at the multiqc report, how do you expect the sequence length distribution to look both prior to and after trimming?
 Is your answer confirmed by the multiqc report results?

 5. Are there any metrics where the sample(s) failed?